keenlyhere/Flappy-Pork/README.md

 ## 🐷 **About**

-Flappy Pork is a clone of thep opular game Flappy Bird, where the player controls a flying pig and must navigate it through a series of stars without touching them.
+Flappy Pork is a clone of the popular game Flappy Bird, where the player controls a flying pig and must navigate it through a series of stars without touching them.

 [Click to view Daily Moo'd Live](https://keenlychung.com/flappy-pork)